carello/ahs/README.md

 Documentation for [Spark APIs.](https://developer.ciscospark.com/getting-started.html) Provides a convenient demo mode as well.

 The app is using a basic token for the Spark room.
-You'll need to add your own token, roomID and APIC credentials.
+You'll need to add your own token, roomID and APIC credentials, (see Setup below).
 You can find your Spark token by logging into <http://developer.cisocpark.com> and selecting "My Apps" in the upper right hand corner of the page.
-To find your roomID, select Documentation, then "Rooms" from the left hand column and navigate from there.
+To find your roomID: select Documentation, then "Rooms" from the left hand column and navigate from there.